-Studio Kozak’s vintage chorus plugin “FALA” is available for free!
+Studio Kozak’s vintage chorus plugin FALA is currently available for free!

-This article introduces the distribution details and an overview of FALA.
+In this article, we introduce the details and overview of FALA.

 1. What is Studio Kozak “FALA”?

-FALA is a vintage chorus plugin modeled on BBD-style analog chorus, characterized by organic movement from clock drift, wow & flutter, and saturation.
-“FALA” means “wave” in Polish, and rather than chasing perfect precision, it aims to recreate the instability and character unique to old analog modulation circuits.
-It gives a wide range of sources, such as clean guitar, synth pads, electric piano, and vocals, a “living” motion instead of programmed uniformity.
+FALA is a vintage chorus plugin modeled on a BBD-style analog chorus, characterized by organic movement created through clock drift, wow & flutter, and saturation.
+“Fala” means “wave” in Polish, and rather than chasing perfect precision, it aims to recreate the instability and character unique to old analog modulation circuitry.
+It gives a wide range of sources—clean guitar, synth pads, electric piano, vocals and more—a “living” motion instead of a programmed uniformity.

 Main Features